braintree/braintree_ios/README.md

 #### Accept PayPal

-To add a PayPal button to your payment options, create a `BTPayPalControl` and add it to your view.
+To add a PayPal button to your payment options, create a `BTPayPalButton` and add it to your view.

 ```
 // YourViewController.m